jhonfredynova/ventaf/README.md

 ### `npm run dev`

 Runs the app in development mode.
-Open [https://localhost:3001](https://localhost:3001)
+Open [https://localhost:3001](https://localhost:3001).

 ### `npm run build`

-Generate a bundle with the production version
+Generate a bundle with the production version.

+### `npm post build`

+Generate the sitemap and robots.txt for static and server pages.

 ### `npm run lint`

-Lint the project code to analyze bugs and bad practices
+Lint the project code to analyze bugs and bad practices.

 ### `npm run test`

-Runs code fiels to funtional tests
+Runs code fiels to funtional tests.